cyclic-software/koa-hello-world/README.md

-# Cyclic - Express Hello World
+# Cyclic - Koa Hello World

-This is a basic starter Koa app with:
+This is a basic starter Koa app

 ## Local Quick Start